spud/dada-antihack/README.md

 + **User Agent**, so you can block bad bots and crawlers
 + **Referer**, allowing you to block requests coming from a particular URL
 + **GET values**, the <em>value</em> of any $_GET parameter
-+ **GET whitelist**, allowing you to restrict permissible $_GET parameters
++ **GET whitelist**, allowing you to restrict permissible $_GET parameter names
-+ **GET blacklist**, allowing you to block requests containing certain $_GET parameters
++ **GET blacklist**, allowing you to block requests containing certain $_GET parameter names
 + **POST values**, which analyzes submitted POST values and can block requests based on their content, length, or even the number of links contained within

 Each vector can have its own set of rules, meaning you can configure dozens of checks on every page request.

-When a dadaAntihack rule is matched, there are a few options you can configure to respond:
+When a dadaAntihack rule is matched, there are a few options you can configure for the manner of response:

 + **`code`**: Whether to respond with a 403 (Forbidden) or 404 (Page Not Found).
 Obvious hacking attempts usually deserve a 403, and mere nuisances like category-guessing usually respond with a 404.
-+ **`passthrough`**: In addition to sending an HTTP status code, you have the option of either returning whatever output your output sends after interpreting the request, or returning a blank page containing only a default message, e.g. "Blocked"
++ **`passthrough`**: In addition to sending an HTTP status code, you have the option of either returning whatever output your server naturally sends after interpreting the request, or returning a blank page containing only a default message, e.g. "Blocked"
-+ **`response`**: The custom response message you want to show in place of the blocked request.
++ **`response`**: The custom response message you want to show in place of the blocked request message.

 There are user-configurable default values for each of these, so you can define clear defaults and leave it at that, or you can customize the behavior on a per-rule basis.